telefonicaid/netphony-pce/README.md

 The PCE follows a modular architecture and allows to add customized algorithms.
 The PCE has also stateful and remote inititation capabilities.
 In current version, three components can be built, a domain PCE (aka child PCE), a parent PCE (ready for the H-PCE architecture) and a PCC (path computation client).

+More documentation in the [PCE Wiki](https://github.com/telefonicaid/netphony-pce/wiki).

 # Latest news!
+- Compiles with netphony-network-protocols 1.3.3 and netphony-topology 1.3.3
+- Examples added.
 - Moved to slf4j logging framework
 - Apache 2.0 license for all the code
 - Sample Configurationfiles in src/main/sample-config-files/